SneWs/HeartLightHD/README.md

 ![Alt text](https://raw.githubusercontent.com/SneWs/HeartLightHD/master/Screenshot001.png "Screenshot 001")

 ## Have any questions?
-Well, any questions you might have, I will provide you with the answer right now. _Use the source, Luke._
+Well, any questions you might have... _Use the source, Luke._